Plaster of Paris is a kind of ancient building material which if moistened & dried gets hardened very fast.

 - Never use water-based paints like latex, acrylics, milk paint, chalk paint, etc

-Can You Paint Directly on the Plaster of Paris Garden Statue?
+Can You Paint Directly on the Plaster of the Paris Garden Statue?

-Yes, there are a wide variety of paints designed specifically for applying over new plaster.
+Yes, a wide variety of paints are designed specifically for applying over new plaster.

 These plaster emulsions and acrylics can be purchased and applied directly to the Plaster of Paris statue in your garden without the need for sealing or waterproofing.